 Bamboo needs light – but not necessarily sunlight.
 This reliable showpiece can live for years and be trained to take on various shapes.
 Growing bamboo in a window box or trough on the floor makes a superb natural green screen!

-A useful tip is to buy or make some trellis and thread young shoots through the gaps.
+Buy or make some trellis and thread young shoots through the gaps.
 This will take time to grow but the result will be well worth the wait!

 Golden Pothos (Devil’s Ivy)